Role of the Board Risk and Audit Committee

 The Committee is empowered to investigate any matter, with full access to all books, records, company operations and people of the Company and the authority to engage independent counsel and other advisers as it determines necessary to carry out its duties.

 The Committee shall meet at least four times annually.
-It is to meet, in separate sessions, each of the Chief Financial Officer, external auditor and the Risk & Internal Audit Manager at least once each year and at other times when considered appropriate.
+It is to meet, in separate sessions, each of the Chief Financial Officer, external auditor, Internal Audit Lead and the Risk Manager at least once each year and at other times when considered appropriate.

-The Managing Director, Chief Financial Officer, Risk & Internal Audit Manager and the Partner in charge of the external audit will be routinely invited to attend meetings of the Committee –unless the Chair of the Committee decides otherwise.
-Other senior managers may be asked to attend when the Committee is considering specific agenda items.
+The Managing Director, Chief Financial Officer, Internal Audit Lead and the Partner in charge of the external audit will be routinely invited to attend meetings of the Committee –unless the Chair of the Committee decides otherwise.
+Other senior managers, including the Risk Manager, may be asked to attend when the Committee is considering specific agenda items.

 Committee papers are distributed to all Board members.
 Minutes of Committee meetings are included in the papers for the next full Board meeting, and a report is provided to the Board on matters addressed by the Committee.
 There is an open invitation for all other non-executive directors to attend Risk and Audit Committee meetings.
 All directors are required to attend Risk & Audit Committee meetings that consider the half year and full year financials.